Directorate of Ordnance (Coordination & Services): Apex Board

 Each of the above group of factories was headed by a Member/Additional DGOF who was in the rank of Special Secretary to Government of India.
 The four remaining members were responsible for staff functions, viz personnel, finance, planning and material management, and technical services, and they operated from Kolkata.

-Ordnance factories
+List of Ordnance factories

 Each ordnance factory was headed by a General Manager who is in the rank of Additional Secretary to the Government of India.